top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/40_indefinite_navigation.md

      rosservice call /<robot-name>/inverse_kinematics_node/set_gain -- 0.65

+Everything below is optional but helpful for debugging if your robot does not follow the lane at all.
 Step 2: On laptop, make sure ros enviroment has been activated, run command:

     laptop $ rviz